Aviost111/Operations_system/readme.md

 - All external utilities are assumed to execute successfully.
 - The input is assumed to be valid, and the programs are designed to operate with a single parameter.

+To run all tasks together using the Makefile located outside the folder, simply execute the Makefile with the appropriate command.
+The Makefile should be configured to run the tasks recursively.
+You can use the following command in the terminal: `make all`.
+This command will instruct the Makefile to execute all tasks recursively, ensuring that each task and its dependencies are built and executed in the correct order.